 NEMO Equipment has found creative solutions to shave weight but save comfort and weather resistance, making this tent one of our favorites.
 It wins our Top Pick Award for Light Weight and is the lightest two-door tent in this review.
 We love its clever design and dragged it all around the Sierra this summer.
-However, because it is so light it is quite fragile and needs to be treated with care.
+However, because it is so light, it is quite fragile and needs to be treated with care.

-; two doors add significantly to the comfort of a tent.
+MSR FreeLite 2, but the peak height is slightly higher, and the tent generally feels more airy and roomy than the FreeLite.
+Its two doors allow much easier access for two people than single door tents like the Hilleberg Anjan 2 and the Mountain Hardwear Ghost UL 2; two doors add significantly to the comfort of a tent.
 The vestibules are on the small side but large enough to stash some shoes and a pack.

-The pole configuration is clever and futuristic, leading to campers sleeping head to toe because the high points (by the poles) are on opposite ends.
+The pole configuration is smart and futuristic, leading to campers sleeping head to toe because the high points (by the poles) are on opposite ends.
 If you want to sleep with both your heads at the same end, one person gets a slightly droopier mesh side in their face — a small price to pay.

-The loops in which the cord-locks go through to roll up the fly door or the mesh door in fair weather or while moving into the tent, are too small.
-The plastic barely fits through and is finnicky to undo if the wind picks up during the night or if it starts to rain.
+The loops in which the cord-locks go through to roll up the fly door or the mesh door in fair weather or while moving into the tent are too small.
+The plastic barely fits through and is finicky to undo if the wind picks up during the night or if it starts to rain.
 This award winner has a decently sized pocket on either side for personal items.

-We were a bit nervous about how this tent would perform in high winds and rain, and were pleasantly surprised when it did well.
-Because it is non-freestanding, it could be more susceptible to high winds and getting blown over, especially if it is not staked down well.
+We were a bit nervous about how this tent would perform in high winds and rain and were pleasantly surprised when it did well.
+Because it is non-freestanding, it could be more susceptible to high winds and getting blown over, especially if not staked down well.
 It does not have a significant amount of guy points, but having two doors helps stabilize this shelter significantly.
 The fly fabric is great, super light, packable, stretches tight for good wind resistance without much flapping noise and didn't stretch much when wet.
 It is surprisingly waterproof for being so thin.
 The Hilleberg Anjan 2 is the most weather resistant tent we tested and we would choose it over the Blaze if we were anticipating extreme weather conditions including very high winds.

 Weight and Packed Size